pritunl/mongo-go-driver/README.md

 ctx, cancel = context.WithTimeout(context.Background(), 5*time.Second)
 defer cancel()
 err = collection.FindOne(ctx, filter).Decode(&result)
+if err == mongo.ErrNoDocuments {
+    // Do something when no record was found fmt.Println("record does not exist")
-if err != nil {
+} else if err != nil {
     log.Fatal(err)
 }
 // Do something with result...
 ```

-Additional examples and documentation can be found under the examples directory and [on the MongoDB Documentation website](https://docs.mongodb.com/drivers/go/).
+Additional examples and documentation can be found under the examples directory and [on the MongoDB Documentation website](https://docs.mongodb.com/drivers/go/current/).

 -------------------------
 ## Feedback